 2. Site Architecture & URL Structure Audit

 A well-organized site architecture and clear URL structure are vital for both user experience and SEO.
+As part of a professional technical SEO site audit, ensure that your site follows a logical hierarchy that is easy for search engines and users to navigate.

 Here’s how to audit these aspects

-• Evaluate Logical Hierarchy of Pages (Silo Structure)
+Evaluate Logical Hierarchy of Pages (Silo Structure)

-A silo structure groups related pages under broader categories, helping both search engines and users easily navigate the site.
+Assess the site hierarchy to ensure it follows a logical, organized structure.
+A silo structure groups related pages under broader categories, helping both search engines and users easily navigate and understand the site’s content.

 Ensure that high-priority pages are easily accessible and properly linked within their respective categories.

-• Check URL Formats
+Check URL Formats

+Review your URL formats to ensure they are clean, concise, and keyword-friendly.
 URLs should be lowercase, hyphenated (instead of underscores), and contain relevant keywords to improve both SEO and user experience.
+Avoid using long, complex URLs with unnecessary parameters.

-• Review Internal Linking Strategy
+Review Internal Linking Strategy

 Examine your internal linking strategy to ensure that it provides a clear path for search engines to crawl your site.
+Internal links should connect related content, directing users to other relevant pages.

 This enhances SEO by distributing link equity and helps search engines understand the relationship between different pages.

-• Verify Breadcrumb Implementation
+Verify Breadcrumb Implementation

+Check that breadcrumbs are implemented across your site, especially on category or product pages.
 Breadcrumbs provide clear navigation for users and allow search engines to better understand the structure of your site.
 This can also improve your site’s visibility in search results by enabling rich snippets.

 3. On-Page Technical Elements